 If you’re considering writing for us, use these guidelines to help choose an appropriate topic, find out how to submit your manuscript, and increase the chance that we’ll accept it for publication.
-If we publish your article, you’ll receive several copies of the issue in which it’s published.
+If we publish your article, you’ll receive a PDF of the issue in which it is published.

 About the journal

-CareManagement provides a voice for case managers in a variety of settings including hospitals, managed care organizations, rehabilitation and disability centers, home health, and other emerging models of care.
-Packed with practical information, it keeps case managers up-to-date on disease management, newly published literature, drug information, health care reform issues, best practices, emerging roles, and news related to case management.
+CareManagement provides a voice for case managers in a variety of settings including hospitals, managed care organizations, rehabilitation and disability centers, behavorial health centers, home health, worker’s compensation and other emerging models of care.
+Packed with practical information, it keeps case managers up-to-date on disease management, case management process, newly published literature, drug information, health care reform issues, best practices, emerging roles, and news related to case management.
 The journal provides both evidence-based information and practical tips from other case managers that readers can use daily in their practice.

 As part of our commitment to enhancing readers’ professional and personal growth and fulfillment, we seek articles that can help case managers grow in their careers.

-The journal is sent to more than 36,000 case managers from a wide variety of settings and specialty areas, including acute care, disability, rehabilitation, and managed care.
+The journal is sent to 1500 case managers from a wide variety of settings and specialty areas, including acute care, disability, rehabilitation, and managed care.

 CareManagement is indexed in the Cumulative Index to Nursing and Allied Health Literature (CINAHL) Database.

-- Departments by our valued partners at the Commission for Case Manager Certification (CCMC), the Commission on Accreditation of Rehabilitation Facilities (CARF) and the Certification of Disability Management Specialists Commission (CDMSC)
+- Departments by our valued partners at the Commission for Case Manager Certification (CCMC), the Case Management Society of America (CMSA), the Commission on Accreditation of Rehabilitation Facilities (CARF), URAC, and the Certification of Disability Management Specialists Commission (CDMSC)

 - Legal Update